-There are several levels of implementation at the Cabot Freshman Academy.
+IH01 The school monitors progress of the extended learning time programs and other strategies related to school improvement.(3981) Implementation Status Assigned To Target Date Initial Ass sessment: There are several levels of implementation at the Cabot Freshman Academy.
 Currently, we encourage students to utilize our "Homework Lab" before school for extra help with homework, especially Math and English.
 Several students who have been designated "at risk" for failure meet with the principals on a regular basis to ensure they are staying on track to receive their credits for graduation.
 The district hosts a "Math Lab", an after school tutoring at ACE North.
 We encourage our students to attend tutoring sessions for extra help with Math.
 Academic Intervention and Credit Recovery are courses in which students can catch up on credits that they failed to earn the previous semester.
 Algebra A/B is a course offered at CFA, designed to provide students with an extra support system who have struggled in Math classes previously.
 Both the Algebra A/B and Resource Math are double blocked classes, in which students spend two class periods each day, rather than just one class period.
 Many teachers at CFA implement Student/Teacher conferences periodically, to talk with students one on one to identify areas in which they are struggling academically.
 This is also designed to catch students before they fail.
 PLC assessment calendars are utilized by PLCs to oversee major assessments and to spread out among the core classes and students are not bombarded on one day.
 Keystone is a required class that designed to help successfully navigate high school.
 Through Keystone classes, students receive instruction on study skills, transcript analysis, time management, and goal setting strategies.
 Incentive Days are offered to students who meet certain criteria, geared toward earning their credits for graduation.
 Students are rewarded through Incentive Days for their positive academic behavior.
 PLCs also track student progress through our "Progress Monitoring Form".
-PLC teachers add failing or at risk students to the form in order to track their progress and to keep them accountable to their academic needs.
+PLC teachers add failing or at risk students to their academic needs.
 This form is updated regularly through the PLC meetings.
-Behavior Contracts are another intervention used by several PLCs and teachers for students' whose behavior ultimately effects their academic performance.
-Rewards and consequences are set by the teacher and student.
-Finally, it is a goal of CFA to provide Differentiated Instruction to students to ensure that all students are given the instructional means and methods that help them succeed in the classroom.

-Limited Development 02/09/2016
+Behavior Contracts are another intervention us Limited Development 02/09/2016